 Jenny Flint can be the perfect foil to Vastra.
 Whereas her wife is blunt to the point of insensitivity, Jenny tries to remain tactful.
 When Vastra was clearly infuriated by Clara’s inability to accept the newly regenerated Doctor, for example, Jenny was gentler.
 ‘It’s still him, ma’am,’ she said of the sleeping Time Lord.
 ‘You saw him change.’

-We first encountered Jenny Flint in Victorian London where she appeared to be the maid of Madame Vastra, ‘the Lizard woman of Paternoster Row’.
-It soon became clear they were good friends and that Jenny doesn’t shy away from danger.
-Indeed, during our first glimpse of her, she was delighted when Vastra ordered, ‘Pack the cases, Jenny… And we’re going to need the swords!’
+We first encountered Jenny Flint in London during the 1880s where she appeared to be Vastra’s maid.
+When the Doctor needed a small band of friends to help rescue Amy and her baby, Jenny didn’t hesitate and looked delighted when Vastra said, ‘Pack the cases… And we’re going to need the swords!’

-That particular excursion took Jenny to Demon’s Run where she seemed unfazed by the futuristic environment, a possible indication that she has accompanied her Silurian friend to similar places in the past.
-But the mission ended in a harrowing battle where many fell.
+That particular excursion took Jenny to Demons Run where she seemed unfazed by the futuristic environment, a possible indication that she had accompanied her Silurian friend to similar places in the past.
 Jenny fought well and bravely, resolutely staying by Vastra’s side despite the overwhelming odds they both faced.

-Jenny has a softer side, however.
-Immediately after the Battle of Demon’s Run, for instance, she comforted the distraught Amy, and defended the Doctor.
+Her softer side was in evidence when she comforted the distraught Amy Pond on Demons Run, and defended the Doctor.
 ‘It’s not his fault,’ she gently pointed out as Amy tried to come to terms with the temporary loss of her baby.
-It was a side she showed again when back in London and attempting to coax the Time Lord out of retirement.
-After her efforts and those of Strax and Vastra failed to engage the Doctor, she seemed the saddest of the trio.
+It was an aspect she showed again when back in London.
+After she, Vastra and Strax failed to coax the Doctor out of retirement, she seemed the saddest of the trio.
 ‘I think he means it,’ she murmured unhappily.